tayjfox/fox-ui/README.md

 The first release will ship with all the same components as UI-Kitten, fully rewritten for modern React Native.

 However, the RN ecosystem has moved a lot since UI-Kitten last saw love.
-Future FoxUI releases will deprecate some legacy components while introducing fresh ones.
+Future kitsUI releases will deprecate some legacy components while introducing fresh ones.
 (Version 1 will already sneak in a few new goodies.)

 I'll support all "UI-Kitten era" components until June 2027.
 After that, they'll still work, but I won't patch or maintain them.
 You're totally welcome to fork and fix stuff though.
 I'll happily merge contributions if they keep things running.